We provide a network and forum for the study of American author Kate Chopin.

 We encourage and support scholarship and activities that illuminate Chopin’s contribution to the American literary tradition, and we seek to preserve her literary significance for future generations.

-If you’re a scholar or advanced graduate student interested in conference presentations, scholarly journals, contributing to this website, or helping us with queries, you may want to check our page for scholars.
+If you’re a scholar or advanced graduate student interested in conference presentations or scholarly journals, you may want to check our page for scholars.

 Our officers and our website staff